EVOLYSSE™: Why Next-Generation Dermal Fillers Matter for Your Medical Practice

 Summary of clinical and operational gains

-- Regulatory validation: First FDA-approved cold-processed HA fillers in the U.S.
+- Regulatory validation: FDA-approved HA fillers manufactured using a cold-temperature process.

 - Scientific differentiation: Cold-X™ preserves HA structure, aiming for authentic feel and flexibility.